Austin Downs Station Regeneration Project

 Project Information:

-Austin Downs Station Regeneration Project (ERF121665) is a Human-Induced Regeneration (HIR) project located on the Austin Downs pastoral lease, approximately 17 kilometres southeast of the town of Cue in the Murchison region of Western Australia.
-Registered in May 2018, the project covers a vast area of approximately 157,561 hectares.
-The project is managed by proponent Tom Staley Jackson in conjunction with carbon service provider Select Carbon Pty Ltd (now a subsidiary of Shell).
+Austin Downs Station Regeneration Project is a Human-Induced Regeneration project located on a pastoral lease approximately 17km northwest of Cue in the Murchison region of Western Australia.
+It was registered in May 2018 and covers a project area of 157,561.89 hectares.